Codecademy/docs/content/general/concepts/software-development-life-cycle/terms/big-bang/big-bang.md

 - it is easy to understand the process and manage the project,
 - it can be time and cost-effective,
 - it requires few resources,
-- it provides flexibility for developers but also the project.
+- it provides flexibility for developers and also the project.

 ## Disadvantages

 The Big Bang model, mainly due to the minimal planning included in it, has the following disadvantages:

 - it is not suitable for complex, larger or ongoing projects,
-- it comes with uncertainty, and high-risks and low reliability,
+- it comes with uncertainty, can have high risks and low reliability,
 - unclear requirements at the beginning of the development can create higher costs or longer developmental times for the final product.